nobodyme/blog/content/blog/decoupling-aws-cloudformation-templates/index.md

 date: "2021-05-15T20:08:57.486Z"
 ---

-While using [Cloudformation](https://aws.amazon.com/cloudformation/) templates for deploying our infrastructure, we had the face the fact that a Cloudformation stack can only contain a maximum of [200 resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)(now 500).
+While using [Cloudformation](https://aws.amazon.com/cloudformation/) templates for deploying our infrastructure, we had to face the fact that a Cloudformation stack can only contain a maximum of [200 resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)(now 500).

 ### Working around the limit

 We decided to split our infrastructure into multiple stacks.
 CloudFormation has two main design patterns to achieve this, the [Nested Stack mode](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html) and the [Cross Stack Reference mode](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html).
-We went with Nested Stack Mode and we decided to split our resources based on resource type.
+We went with Nested Stack Mode and we decided to split our resources based on the resource type.
 Similar resources were grouped in a single stack like shown below, </br>

 - main-stack.yaml
   - backend-lambda-stack.yaml